-Growing from a small produce market to a large company with stores across Western Australia, Spudshed’s traditional, fragmented IT network became a productivity killer and put their supply chain at risk.
+Growing from a small produce market to a large company with stores across Western Australia, Spudshed’s traditional, fragmented IT network reduced productivity and put their supply chain at risk.
 It became clear that they needed to provide technology that would confine downtime, delays and complexity to the past.

 Spudshed exists to provide affordable, fresh produce for the people of Perth.
 Brothers Tony and Vince Galati are a household name in WA.
 Starting out as a market garden in the 1960s, The Galati family has sprouted to a holding of 1,000 hectares, and ownership of 10 farms and 25 sites across the state.